Minimizing the environmental impact

 We have defined a clear environmental strategy and roadmap that will guide our way forward.
 To become more sustainable, we have taken a holistic approach across our entire value chain and identified key areas through which we can enhance our sustainability and create added value to our customers.

-Canatu has received ISO 14001:2015 certification for compliance with the Environmental Management System standard which demonstrates our commitment to continuous improvement and sustainable business performance.
+Canatu has received ISO 14001:2015 certification for compliance with the Environmental Management System standard, and a Silver medal from EcoVadis sustainability rating, which demonstrate our commitment to continuous improvement and sustainable business performance.

 At the core of our environmental strategy are the following areas with the highest impact, and potential to lower the carbon footprint.